Do I Even Care About Hiding My Ostomy with Clothes?

 Sophie96

 Hi there lucky frog.
-I very much enjoyed reading your blog and find it hard to believe that you have only had your ostomy for 4 weeks, but already you seem to be coping very well.
+I very much enjoyed reading your blog and find it hard to believe that you have only had your ostomy for only 4 weeks, but already you seem to be coping very well.
 I haven't really bought any new clothes as I am still putting back on weight which I lost in the hospital (about two stone in total), although I have had to buy a couple of things.
 I tend to go for things that I am comfortable in and will cover the ostomy.
 But when I'm at home and sitting comfortably on the sofa, sometimes you just can't help it when your top rides up and the bag sticks out the bottom.
 I would say don't worry if it does this and no, it is not your job to cover it so other people feel comfortable!
 Just wear what is comfortable for you, whether it shows or not.
 If you're comfortable with it showing, then wear whatever the hell you want!
 I admire your attitude and am glad you are doing well :) x

 Past Member